 Deer are Victoria’s cane toad.
 It is a pest species that is way out of control and poised to take over the nation – and pigs, goats and horses are not far behind.

 The Andrews Government has just released a draft Victorian Deer Management Strategy.
 While the draft clearly outlines the many problems deer are causing in Victoria, it fails to identify workable solutions.
 The draft strategy seems to be largely aimed at protecting recreational hunting – however, that experience is not remotely threatened, unlike the many important habitats being trampled and chomped by deer.
-Read our initial response here.
+(Read our media release and submission.)

 In the lead up to the state election, all political parties must publicly commit to a policy for a significant reduction in feral animals and to reduce the impacts an exploding population of feral deer, horses, goats and pigs are having on habitats and communities in Victoria.